 It has recently come to my attention the initial information regarding voter registration requirements given by the El Dorado Election Office may not be correct.
-County elections personnel noticed unusual registration activity in the Fallen Leaf District and County Counsel recommended they contact the Office of the Secretary of State.
-It is my understanding the Secretary of State's office has turned the matter over to the Voter Fraud Investigation Division.
+Because of the large number of new people registering to vote, the Elections Department became concerned that some of the people registering may not be legally entitled to do so.
+Because of this, the Election Department has turned the matter over to the El Dorado County District Attorneys office.
+The El Dorado County District Attorneys office has now turned it over to the Secretary of State - Voter Fraud Investigation Division.
 The Voter Fraud division has asked for a list of registered voters in our district after the August 16th voter registration deadline has occurred.

 I spent quite a bit of time on the phone with them to understand what the problem may be.
-The Voter Fraud Division directed me toward several codes and definitions that outline the requirements for a person to register to vote and vote within our District (Fallen Leaf Lake).
+The Voter Fraud Division directed me toward several codes and definitions that outline the requirements for a person to register to vote and vote within our district (Fallen Leaf Lake).

-Please review the documentation copied below and decide for yourself if you meet the criteria outlined in order to legally register to vote and vote within the Fallen Leaf Lake District.
+Please review the attached documentation and decide for yourself if you meet the criteria outlined in order to legally register to vote and vote within the Fallen Leaf Lake District.
 Please be aware that if you do not meet these requirements and an investigation occurs fines and possible charges may apply.
+It may be necessary to un-register immediately to avoid problems.